gomilli4/group7-project/README.md

 - tests:
     This is a directory filled with pngs of graphs, and mutliple csv files.
 These are from tests run while finalizing the model

-- Data analysis.ipynb:
-    This is a jupyter notebook used to generate graphs from csv files

 - carnivore.py:
     This is a python file that defines the carnivore class and its methods